denten/denten.github.io/_includes/CV/04-publications.md

-## E. Publications
+## E. Publications and Works in Progress

+### Manuscripts in Progress

+1. "Author Function: Artificial Intelligence and the Automation of Literary Labor."
+Book manuscript under review with The University of Chicago Press as of February, 2019.
+2. "Anonymous, Massively Collaborative, Trans-human," chapter submitted and forthcoming in *Rethinking Authorship in Comparative and Historical Perspectives*, ed.
+Haruo Shirane and Tomi Suzuki.
+Iwanami Shoten, 2019.
+3. "Computational Narratology: Time, Space, and Agency in the Novel."
+Article manuscript under review.
+4. "And Others: The Evolution of Literary Cooperation."
+Book manuscript in progress.
+5. "Reading Platforms," chapter forthcoming in *The Unfinished Book*, ed. by Alex Gillespie and Deidre Shauna Lynch.
+Oxford UP, 2019.
+6. "Literature and the Experimental Humanities" with Maria Sachiko Cecire.
+Co-authored book manuscript under contract by invitation to "Literature and Contemporary Thought" series published by Routledge, ed.
+Ursula K. Heise & Guillermina De Ferrari.
+7. "Migrant Media," chapter forthcoming in *Understanding Flusser, Understanding Modernism*, ed. by Aaron Jaffe , Rodrigi Martini, and Michael F. Miller.
+Bloomsbury, 2019.

-### Monographs
+### Published Monographs

 1. *[Plain Text: The Poetics of Computation](http://www.sup.org/books/title/?id=26821).*
    Stanford University Press, 2017.
-2. *Author Function: Artificial Intelligence and the Automation of Literary Labor.* Manuscript under review with The University of Chicago Press as of February, 2019.
-3. "And Others: The Evolution of Literary Cooperation."
-Manuscript in progress.
-4. "Computational Narratology: Time, Space, and Agency in the Novel."
-Manuscript in progress.

-### Peer Reviewed Journals
+### Peer Reviewed Publications

 1. "Distributed Agency in the Novel."
 Under review, spring 2019.
 1. "American Formalism and the Automation of Intellectual Labor."
 Under review, spring 2019.